 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-This programme will provide you with a strong foundation for a broad range of careers ranging from commercial lawyers to human resources specialists.
+This programme will provide you with a strong foundation for a broad range of careers, from commercial lawyers to human resources specialists.
 Graduates go on to act as solicitors, barristers, lawyers and researchers.
-Some graduates go on to further study or research at the University of Bristol or other universities.
+Some graduates go on to further study or research at the University of Bristol or elsewhere.

 University of Bristol Law School